statelyai/assets/copy/tutorials/invoked-actors/intro.md

 An invoked actor is an actor that can execute its own actions and communicate with the machine.
 These invoked actors are started in a state and stopped when the state is exited.

-Invoked actors are often referred to as “invocations.”
-They are labeled on their invoking state with “Invoke /” followed by the actor’s source name and ID.
+Invoked actors are are labeled on their invoking state with “Invoke /” followed by the actor’s source name and ID.

 You can invoke multiple actors on a single state.
 Top-level final states cannot have invoked actors.